 Where: Zermatt Length: 11 miles/18km Duration: 5-7 hours

 Zermatt is touristy, to be sure, but within five minutes of the center of town, you’re already leaving wildflower-spangled meadows to ascend through larch forests.
 The route takes you up the steep valley walls with dramatic views back down to the city below.

 Soon you emerge above treeline to a high alpine meadow known as the Höhbalmen, where a sweeping panorama of Switzerland’s highest peaks spreads out before you.
 Your descent offers spellbinding views of the Matterhorn to the right and a look at the Zmutt glacier below.

 Where: Zermatt Length: 8 miles/13km Duration: 3-5 hours

-Once again, the Matterhorn is the showstopper here, but you access the postcard-perfect views quickly by taking the cog-wheeled Gornergrat train to Riffelsee, where you’ll have mirror-reflections of the iconic mountain in the small glacial lakes.
-Descending to Rifflealp, you’ll be tempted to stay the night at the elegant Rifflealp Hotel—which is not a bad choice—but continuing down to cross the Findelbach canyon leads you past more reflecting lakes and alpine meadows.
-The Sunnegga funicular makes for a quick descent back to Zermatt, although consider taking the forest path through the hamlet of Findeln on your return.
+Once again, the Matterhorn is the showstopper here, but you can quickly access the postcard-perfect views by taking the cog-wheeled Gornergrat train to Riffelsee, where you’ll discover mirror-reflections of the iconic mountain in the small glacial lakes.
+Descending to Rifflealp, you’ll be tempted to stay the night at the elegant Rifflealp Hotel—which is not a bad choice by any standard—but continuing down to cross the Findelbach canyon leads you past more reflecting pools and drop-dead gorgeous alpine meadows.
+The Sunnegga funicular makes for a quick descent back to Zermatt, although if you have time consider taking the forest path through the hamlet of Findeln on your return.
 It is absolutely charming.